MobileAir/predictive-ai/README.md

 ![](https://github.com/j-c-carr/Stock-Analysis/blob/master/.extras/minmax.png)

 ## Model
-This model was implemented in pytorch.
-The code is contained within ######This document.
-Evidently, this data called for a neural net that considers the time dependance of its data.
-I found my best results with a double layered GRU.
-This [video](https://www.youtube.com/watch?v=pYRIOGTPRPU) describes the process very well.
-Below is a simplified version of the flow of data through the net.
-###### image of flow of data through the net

-###### Optimizer
-To update my parameters, I used the world famous, made-in-Canada Adam optimizer.
-Due to it's individualistic learning reates for each parameter and as well as its computational efficiency.
-Done in pytorch

-Lastly, I computed my losses with mean squared error.
-Most sources I found used this metric and I wanted to be able to compare my results.
+The model was implemented in pytorch, which can be found [here](https://github.com/j-c-carr/Stock-Analysis/blob/master/src/model.py).
+I used two Gated Recurrent Units stacked on top of one another followed by a fully connected layer that mapped to the output dimension.

+I stayed true to my Canadian roots and used the <strong>Adam optimizer</strong>.

 ## Results
-Compared to Kaggle projects on similar datasets, this model shines bright, outperforming even the most critically acclaimed models.
-I believe that both the news and tweets were tantamount to the model's performance, as none of the other models I could find incorporated thses added dimension.
+This model outperforms the toughest Kaggle competitor (Kaggle projects used only the stock prices).
+Clearly see that the news and tweets were key to the model's performance.
 The best error I could find on Kaggle was from Rohit Verma.
 His project is [here](https://github.com/deadskull7/New-York-Stock-Exchange-Predictions-RNN-LSTM).

 <center>